o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

     TWITTER_ACCESS_TOKEN_KEY=yourAccessTokenKey
     TWITTER_ACCESS_TOKEN_SECRET=yourAccessTokenSecret

 It is also possible to change the filters which are used to crawl the Twitter API here.
- A `,` indicates an OR and a whitespace an AND concatenation.
+A comma indicates an OR and a whitespace an AND concatenation.

     TWITTER_STREAMING_FILTERS="YOURFILTERS"